 Beginning her career in public libraries, Isabella came to Special Collections/University Archives with prior experience managing several Bertrand Library services and collection areas: research, instruction, government information, assessment, and student outreach.
 She has an undergraduate degree in English literature and received her Master of Science in Library Science from Drexel University.

-Mark provides leadership and direction for cross-L&IT strategic planning, budgeting, project portfolio management, and assessment as well as the operational integrity and long-term direction for enterprise technologies such as business intelligence, the ERP system, and others.
-In this capacity, Mark is actively involved in many cross-campus collaboration and governance activities related to enabling L&IT transformational initiatives and broader University strategic priorities.
+Mark provides leadership and direction for cross-L&IT strategic planning, budgeting, project portfolio management, and assessment as well as strategy and oversight for enterprise applications, the data center, networking, and telecommunications.
+In this capacity, Mark is actively involved in many cross-campus project, collaboration, and governance activities related to enabling L&IT transformational initiatives and broader University strategic priorities.

-Before coming to Bucknell, Mark worked as an independent consultant in the retail arena, where he led enterprise level project management efforts.
+Before coming to Bucknell, Mark worked as an independent consultant in retail and pharmaceuticals, where he led enterprise level project management efforts.
 Mark is a certified Project Management Professional (PMP), holds a Master's of Business Administration in Finance and Information Systems from Drexel University, a B.S. in Business and Economics from Susquehanna University, and is graduate of the EDUCAUSE Leading Change Institute.